mwalton/new-mac-who-dis/README.md

 A (kinda) minimal quick-start installer for OSX development

-Run `nmwd` to get the goods 🎉  Fork & pull, then run `backup` to keep any modifications you make sync'd to your github fork! 🔥
+Just run `nmwd` to get the goods 🎉  and / or fork this repo enables `backup` to keep any config modifications you make sync'd to your github fork! 🔥

 ### The loadout
 - devtools: brew, iterm, docker, fish shell, VS Code, python3, git, wget, npm